infininight/puppet-textmate-bundle/README.markdown

 To use last two features you need to have puppet-lint installed, on the command-line.
 To install it, type on your terminal:

     sudo gem install puppet-lint puppet

+`Validate on Save` is disabled by default, you can enable it by opening the Bundle Editor (Bundles → Edit Bundles…) and going to `Other Actions` in the Puppet bundle and clicking the `Enable this item` checkbox.

 #### Other standard textmate functions that are handy for writing puppet code: